materiaraiding/materiaraiding-old/_ultimate/uwu.md

 {: .everyone }
 > {% glossary Weight of the Land %} - Several large AOEs appear under all players one after another.
 >
-> {% glossary Landslides %} - Multiple Line AOEs radiating out from boss, when Awakened, these will happen much faster and need to be dodged into for safety.
+> {% glossary Landslides %} - Multiple Line AOEs radiating out from boss.
+When Awakened, these will happen much faster and need to be dodged into for safety.
 >
-> {% glossary Geocrush %} - Titan will turn to a cardinal and jump, crashing down at the side he was facing, Heavy distance AOE based on his landing location.
-Room will shrink in size.
+> {% glossary Geocrush %} - Titan will turn to a cardinal and jump, crashing down at the side he was facing.
+This deals heavy proximity damage based on his landing location.
+The room will shrink in size.

 {: .tanks }
 > {% glossary Mountain Buster %} - Heavy Tankbuster with Cleave